 What else can the U.S. do to support Afghans and refugees around the world?

-After the PD, there are a number of additional actions the administration can take.
+There are also a number of ways that the Biden Administration can improve the U.S. refugee admissions program.
 For one, it can ensure effective and efficient processing so applicants for resettlement are not stuck in dangerous situations because of bureaucracy.
 It can also strengthen the services that help refugees thrive once they are in the U.S and increase community participation in resettlement, allowing more individuals and private organizations to help welcome refugees.
 This lets the U.S. resettle more refugees, and helps to build welcoming communities and grassroots support for refugee resettlement.

 What can I do to help Afghans and other refugees?